wmeijer221/msc_thesis/README.md

 The code makes all kinds of assumptions about the used data folder.
 By default its root folder is `./data/`, however, this can be changed by setting the `EXPERIMENT_BASE_PATH` environment variable.

+When downloading the Katz dataset, it should be stored inside the `./data/libraries/` folder, such that all the `.csv` files are stored at `./data/libraries/libraries-1.6.0-2020-01-12/.`

+When downloading the bot datasets of Dey and Golzadeh, they should be stored at `./data/bot_data/`.

+All of the experimental data is stored in the subfolder `libraries/npm-libraries-1.6.0-2020-01-12/`.
+This folder is automatically generated after running `libraries_filter.py`.
+For the majority of the code to work, this script must be ran as Katz' data is used throughout the experiment.

+This folder will get a number of subfolders throughout the experiment: `issues` and `pull-requests`, containing all issue and pull request data.
+This contains the raw `json` files as well as the merged / chronological files that are generated throughout the process.
+The subfolder `predictors` has a misleading name as it does not contain predictors of any kind.
+Instead, it's used to store the lists of included projects in the experiment.

+Some scripts use the `temp` folder located at the root data folder.
+The files in here should be cleaned up automatically (unless processes are interrupted somehow).
+This folder is mostly used by the multithreaded scripts to store their intermediary results.